Osaroigb/Bank-Account-Management-API/README.md

 3. Run `npm run migrate` to create the tables, You can run `npm run migrate:undo` to undo the last migration or `npm run migrate:undo:all` to undo all migrations

 ### Development

 To run the application, use the command: `npm run start`

+Use `development` or `staging` as your node environment

 It is important to set up environment variables for the system to function properly

+### JSON Payload

+1. Add a full name to the payload as account holder's name i.e. `John Doe`

+2. Use this format `dd/mm/yyyy` when adding the account holder's date of birth

+3. The account types available are `savings`, `checking` and `current`

 #### Logging